paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-203-general-matters.md

 <a id="section-3069"></a>
 ## § 3069.
 Buy-to-budget acquisition: end items
-**(a) Authority To Acquire Additional End Items.—** Using funds available to the Department of Defense for the acquisition of an end item, the head of an agency making the acquisition may acquire a higher quantity of the end item than the quantity specified for the end item in a law providing for the funding of that acquisition if that head of an agency makes each of the following findings:
+**(a) Authority To Acquire Additional End Items.—** Using funds available to the Department of Defense for the acquisition of an end item, a contracting officer making the acquisition may acquire a higher quantity of the end item than the quantity specified for the end item in a law providing for the funding of that acquisition if that contracting officer determines in writing that:

 (1) The agency has an established requirement for the end item that is expected to remain substantially unchanged throughout the period of the acquisition.